nyl-auster/microframework/README.md

 ```

 To display resource, call it somewhere in a page template :
-always use "render" method because it take care of checking access conditions.
+always use "render" method because it takes care of checking access conditions.

 ```php
   <?php